romba050/biolib-c-wasm/README.md

 `build.sh` expects a Makefile in the directory to run.
 In case you do not have a `Makefile`, use the one provided in this repository.
 Again, replace "your_file_name" with the name of the script you want to compile.

 The compiled wasm file that is created in ./output can now be uploaded to biolib when creating a new app.
+See https://github.com/romba050/biolib-c-wasm/tree/update_readme on how to create a biolib app.